aorczyk/my-controller/README.md

 # My Controller

-> Control your micro:bit wirelessly via Bluetooth or USB from an app [my micro:bit](https://mymicrobit.medlight.pl/)
+> Control your BBC micro:bit wirelessly via Bluetooth or USB from an app [my micro:bit](https://mymicrobit.medlight.pl/)

 > [!NOTE]
 > Works with micro:bit V2 only!